LightBitsLabs/los-csi/docs/src/workload_deployment/helm/workload_examples_deployment_using_helm.md

 ## Workload Examples Deployment Using Helm

-Helm chart ease the deployment of the provided workload examples that use the `lb-csi-plugin` as a persistent storage backend.
+The Helm chart eases the deployment of the provided workload examples that use the `lb-csi-plugin` as a persistent storage backend.

 - [Workload Examples Deployment Using Helm](#workload-examples-deployment-using-helm)
   - [Overview](#overview)